bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md

     ln -s ../init.d/ipv6_bounce /etc/rcS.d/S44ipv6_bounce

-Note that this script must be ordered to execute after the S41blackarmor-network startup script.
+Note that this script must be numerically ordered to execute after the /etc/rcS.d/S41blackarmor-network startup script.

 #### Patch service configuration files for IPv6
-A number of services need to be reconfigured to take full advantage of IPv6.
-These configuration files can be backed up and patched as follows.
+In order for the services mentioned in this section to use IPv6 their configuration files need to be slightly modified.

-Note that only those services you wish to access via IPv6 need to have their configuration patched
+Note that only those services you wish to access via both IPv6 and IPv4 need to have their configuration patched.
+Also note that if you revert the Seagate Central back to the original v2.6.35 kernel then you'll need to also revert the configuration files that are modified in this section back to their original states.

+Backup and patch the required service configuration files with the patches copied to the Seagate Central in a previous step as per the following examples.

+     # AFP - Apple Filing Protocol
      cp /etc/netatalk/afpd.conf /etc/netatalk/afpd.conf.old
      patch -i afpd.conf.SC.patch /etc/netatalk/afpd.conf

+     # AVAHI - "Zero Conf" networking
      cp /etc/avahi/avahi-daemon.conf /etc/avahi/avahi-daemon.conf.old
      patch -i avahi-daemon.conf.SC.patch /etc/avahi/avahi-daemon.conf

+     # Lighthttpd - Web management interface
      cp /etc/lighttpd.conf /etc/lighttpd.conf.old
      patch -i lighthttpd.conf.SC.patch /etc/lighttpd.conf

+     # FTP/SFTP server - Legacy file sharing protocols
      cp /etc/vsftpd.conf /etc/vsftpd.conf.old
      patch -i vsftpd.conf.SC.patch /etc/vsftpd.conf

+### Installing the new kernel
-### Copy the new kernel into place
+Here is where we actually put the new kernel into place.
 It's important to execute the steps in this section correctly.
 Please try to read the explanation of what each step is trying to acheive and understand what you are doing before executing any commands.

 #### Find out which copy of firmware is active
 The Seagate Central keeps two copies of firmware available on the